AliRafiee7/SeConvNet/README.md

 # SeConvNet

-## A convolutional neural network using selective convolutional blocks for very high density salt-and-pepper noise removal in gray-scale and color images
+## A deep convolutional neural network for salt-and-pepper noise removal using selective convolutional blocks
-This repository contains the Python codes for the implementation of the paper "SeConvNet: A convolutional neural network using selective convolutional blocks for very high density salt-and-pepper noise removal in gray-scale and color images."
+This repository contains the Python codes for the implementation of the paper "A deep convolutional neural network for salt-and-pepper noise removal using selective convolutional blocks."

 ## Requirements